John Peel

 Whatever your personal feelings might be about John Peel, and regardless of what you believe about his personal life, it’s difficult to overlook the impact that he had on the radio industry.

-Many people were shocked and saddened by Peel’s death because of the work he had done to bring music to the masses.
-Over almost four decades, Peel had helped to break bands and artists like the Undertones, Billy Bragg, the Banshees, and many more into the spotlight.
+Many people were shocked and saddened by Peel’s death because of his work to bring music to the masses.
+Over almost four decades, Peel helped to break bands and artists like the Undertones, Billy Bragg, the Banshees, and many more into the spotlight.

 His open-minded approach to music and his remarkable rapport with listeners made him an unforgettable character.